Madusha-navod/Streamlit_Application/README.md

 ---

 **Note**: This application is designed for educational and demonstration purposes.
 The Titanic dataset is historical and should be used for learning machine learning concepts rather than real-world predictions.

+---

+## 🚀 Quick Deployment Checklist

+Before deploying to Streamlit Cloud, ensure you have:

+- [ ] ✅ All required files in your repository
+- [ ] ✅ `requirements.txt` with proper version constraints
+- [ ] ✅ `.streamlit/config.toml` for configuration
+- [ ] ✅ `packages.txt` if system dependencies are needed
+- [ ] ✅ Dataset and model files accessible
+- [ ] ✅ GitHub repository set up and pushed
+- [ ] ✅ Streamlit Cloud account connected

+**Ready to deploy?** Follow the [Streamlit Cloud Deployment](#streamlit-cloud-deployment) section above!